OpenLocalizationTestOrg/azure-docs-pr-test.tr-TR/articles/hdinsight/hdinsight-hadoop-create-linux-clusters-curl-rest.md

 ## <a name="get-an-authentication-token"></a>Kimlik Doğrulama belirtecini alma

-Komut tooretrieve kimlik doğrulama belirtecini aşağıdaki hello kullan:
+Kimlik Doğrulama belirtecini almak için aşağıdaki komutu kullanın:

 ```bash
 curl -X "POST" "https://login.microsoftonline.com/$TENANTID/oauth2/token" \